mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Character Development:**
 - Starts as detached academic
-- Becomes personally invested in stopping Unbound
+- Becomes personally invested in stopping the cult
 - Eventually joins party as support NPC if convinced
 - Can provide crucial breakthrough at key moment
 - May be targeted for assassination (rescue mission)

 **Secrets She Knows:**
-1. Lord Shadows is legitimate Blackwood heir
+1. The shadow lord is the legitimate Blackwood heir
-2. Unbound seeking specific pre-Worldrend artifact
+2. Dark cult seeking specific pre-Worldrend artifact
 3. Location of House Blackwood's hidden vault
 4. Truth about royal succession dispute
 5. Pattern in magical disturbances (Second Worldrend signs)